xxsc0529/genai-toolbox/docs/en/resources/tools/firestore/firestore-query-collection.md

+---
+title: "firestore-query-collection"
+type: docs
+weight: 1
+description: >
+  A "firestore-query-collection" tool allow to query collections in Firestore.
+aliases:
+- /resources/tools/firestore-query-collection
+---

-# firestore-query-collection
+# About

 The `firestore-query-collection` tool allows you to query Firestore collections with filters, ordering, and limit capabilities.

 ## Configuration